Ebix Inc (NASDAQ:EBIX) Long-Term Investor Alert: Investigation over Potential Wrongdoing

-An investigation for current long-term investors in shares of Ebix Inc (NASDAQ:EBIX) over potential wrongdoing by certain officers and directors of Ebix Inc was announced and NASDAQ:EBIX stockholders should contact the Shareholders Foundation at mail@shareholdersfoundation.com
+An investigation on behalf of current long-term in shares of Ebix Inc (NASDAQ:EBIX) shares over potential breaches of fiduciary duties was announced and Ebix Inc (NASDAQ:EBIX stockholders should contact the Shareholders Foundation at mail@shareholdersfoundation.com

-San Diego, CA -- (SBWIRE) -- 11/07/2012 -- An investigation on behalf of current long-term stockholders of shares of Ebix Inc (NASDAQ:EBIX) was announced concerning whether certain Ebix officers and directors possibly breached their fiduciary duties in connection with certain statements.
+San Diego, CA -- (SBWIRE) -- 02/27/2013 -- An investigation on behalf of current long-term investors of Ebix Inc (NASDAQ:EBIX) shares over potential breaches of fiduciary duties by certain of its directors and officers of Ebix Inc in connection certain statements was announced.

-Investors who are current long-term stockholder of shares of Ebix Inc (NASDAQ:EBIX), including those who current hold Ebix Inc (NASDAQ:EBIX shares since years, have certain options and should contact the Shareholders Foundation at mail(at)shareholdersfoundation.com or call +1(858) 779 - 1554.
+Investors who purchased shares of Ebix Inc (NASDAQ:EBIX), have certain options and should contact the Shareholders Foundation at mail(at)shareholdersfoundation.com or call +1(858) 779 – 1554.

-The investigation by a law firm concerns whether certain Ebix officers and directors breached their fiduciary duties and caused damage to the company and its shareholders by, among other things, failing to implement adequate internal controls.
+The investigation by a law firm focuses on possible claims on behalf of purchasers of the securities of Ebix Inc (NASDAQ:EBIX) concerning whether a series of statements regarding Ebix’s business, its prospects and its operations were materially false and misleading at the time they were made.

-Those who purchased shares of Ebix Inc (NASDAQ:EBIX), have certain options and should contact the Shareholders Foundation.
+Those who purchased shares of Ebix Inc (NASDAQ:EBIX), you have certain options and you should contact the Shareholders Foundation.

 Contact: